Listening to your intuition is vital for successful living.

 You also have a preference about how you make decisions.
 The two decision-making functions are “thinking” and “feeling”.
-Some of us prefer to make decisions based on our feelings about the information, and others through our logical conclusions about the information.
-Often when we are confused, we are alternating between the information we receive through our senses and that which we are receiving through our intuition.
-For example, “I have a strong gut instinct to take that job, but the salary is less and there seem to be no promotion prospects”.
+Some of us prefer to make decisions based on our feelings about the information, and others through our logical conclusions.
+Often, when we are confused, we alternate between the information we receive through our senses and that we are receiving through our intuition.
+For example, “I have a strong gut instinct to take that job, but the salary is less, and there seem to be no promotion prospects”.

-For me, the best decisions are made when you feel good about the decision, and the logic about the information which informs your decision aligns with your beliefs.
+For me, the best decisions are made when you feel good about the decision, and the logic about the information that informs your decision aligns with your beliefs.
 Part of the formula for doing that is to get in touch with your intuition and trust it.
-If you have a strong preference for sensing, then this can be uncomfortable, but do-able.
+If you have a strong preference for sensing, then this can be uncomfortable but doable.

 How to get in touch with your intuition

-Over the years, I have found the following 5 ways to help people get in touch with their intuition.
+Over the years, I have found the following five ways to help people connect with their intuition.

-Is giving you a holiday from the clamour of your daily thoughts and stream of information.
+It is giving you a holiday from the clamour of your daily thoughts and stream of information.
 It is finding the gap between your thoughts and staying there.
 Silent and observant, you can watch your thoughts without attaching yourself to them.
-It is allowing your intuition or your unconscious wisdom, space.
+It is allowing your intuition or your unconscious wisdom space.
 Through mediation, your intuition may come to you in different ways, either through thoughts, ideas, or an encounter with someone or something.
 Use meditation to be open to whatever comes up.

-Is also about clearing your mind, but for me, it is more purposeful.
-You may have a problem or a situation where you’re not sure what to do, or don’t know what the solution is.
-Ask clearly what the problem is, and then simply observe the problem from different angles and instead of actively thinking about the information, let thoughts come up.
-Often, you can be inspired by a solution, although sometimes the emerging solution isn’t immediate.
+It is also about clearing your mind, but for me, it is more purposeful.
+You may have a problem or a situation where you’re unsure what to do or don’t know the solution.
+Ask clearly what the problem is, observe the problem from different angles and instead of actively thinking about the information, let thoughts come up.
+Often, you can be inspired by a solution, although sometimes, the emerging solution isn’t immediate.
 It can pop up at any time.